 The types of files and formatting you use are the most important piece to importing your data correctly.
 Please make sure you follow our guidelines.

-- The Data Import Tool ONLY accepts CSV files
+- The Import Wizard ONLY accepts CSV files

 - Please use our templates – copy data from your files into the templates we provide (you can download them at the bottom)